IBM-Developer-Advocacy-India/NASSCOM-IBM-hackathon/README.md

 ### Timeline

-1. Registration begins on April 17th,2020 and closes on May 1st, 2020.
+1. Registration begins on April 20th,2020 and closes on April 30th, 2020.
-2. Technical webcast and enablement for registered participants on May 5th, 2020.
+2. Technical webcast and enablement for registered participants on May 1st, 2020.
-3. Submissions for the hackathon begin on May 5th, 2020 and ends on May 11th, 2020.
+3. Submissions for the hackathon begin on May 1st, 2020 and ends on May 5th, 2020.
-4. Evaluation begins on May 11th, results announced on May 19th, 2020.
+4. Results announced on May 13th, 2020.

 ### Submission Guidelines